akkadotnet/akka.net/docs/articles/persistence/persistent-actors.md

 If persistence of an event is rejected before it is stored, e.g. due to serialization error, `OnPersistRejected` will be invoked (logging a warning by default), and the actor continues with next message.

 If there is a problem with recovering the state of the actor from the journal when the actor is started, `OnRecoveryFailure` is called (logging the error by default), and the actor will be stopped.
+Note that failure to load snapshot is also treated like this, but you can disable loading of snapshots if you for example know that serialization format has changed in an incompatible way, see [Recovery customization](#recovery customization).

 ## Atomic writes
 Each event is of course stored atomically, but it is also possible to store several events atomically by using the `PersistAll` or `PersistAllAsync` method.
 That means that all events passed to that method are stored or none of them are stored if there is an error.